JarekGarcia/fs-journal/journal/01/reflection.md

 ## Prompts
 - What went well this week?
+I feel like I did good on the first two assignments.

 - What did you learn that was a shock or surprise?
+Honestly all of it is kind of a surprise to me cause I have zero code xp.

 - What are you struggling with?
+I'm struggling with a little bit of everything, but mainly bootstraps grid system and also getting stuff aligned right.

 - What would you count as a victory?
+Passing the first Checkpoint coming up.